-Liza Gross, a freelance science writer and senior editor at the biomedical journal PLoS Biology, channeled an early love of nature into a lifelong exploration of the numerous ways diverse species maintain a healthy ecosystem.
+Liza Gross, a freelance science writer and senior editor at the biomedical journal PLOS Biology, channeled an early love of wildlife into a lifelong exploration of the numerous ways diverse species, including humans, interact in the natural world.
 She writes mostly about wildlife, conservation, and environmental health.
-Her stories reflect a deep curiosity about the natural world and often feature remarkable efforts to preserve biodiversity, highlighting evolutionary relationships that remind humans of their place in, and responsibility to conserve, the natural order.
+Her stories reflect a deep curiosity about natural and social interactions and often highlight evolutionary relationships that remind humans of their place in, and responsibility to conserve, nature.
 She's a visiting scholar at NYU, a 2013 recipient of NYU Reporting Award funding and a Dennis Hunt health journalism fellow.

 Liza Gross's Latest Posts